S3-working-group/s3-practical-guide/S3-practical-guide.md

 - _Facilitate Meetings_: improved description
 - _Fractal Organization_: extended and improved description
 - _Governance Backlog_: improved description

+---

+### Changes 2018-06-22 (…)

 - _Governance Meeting_: improved description, clarified agenda items
 - _Invite Change_: description now focuses on _how_ to invite change
 - _Link_: aligned description to _Double Link_
 - _Logbook_: clarified that there is no difference between logbooks for groups and logbooks for roles
 - _Navigate Via Tension_: improved description, added a new illustration to clarify the distinction between _Navigate Via Tension_, _Describe Organizational Drivers_ and _Respond to Organizational Drivers_

----

-### Changes 2018-06-22 (…)

 - _Objection_: clarified the difference between objection and concern, clarified what qualifies as an objection, and how to qualify objections in a group context
 - _Open Domain_: improved description and updated illustration
 - _Open Systems_: improved description
 - _Open Space for Change_ (renamed from _Open S3 Adoption_, improved description,

+---

+### Changes 2018-06-22 (…)

 - _Peach Organization_: clarified relationship between periphery and center
 - _Proposal Forming_: revised text and illustration to make process of choosing tuners more clear, updated template for proposal to align with template for agreement
 - _Representative_: improved description
 - _Resolve Objections_: updated both illustrations
 - _Respond to Organizational Drivers_: improved description, simplified qualification of organizational drivers
 - _Role_: improved description
+- _Role Selection_: added description of each step
 - _Rounds_: improved description
 - _Transparent Salaries_: added more details about fairness, and on how to develop a salary formula

 ---

 ### Changes 2018-06-22 (…)

 **Renamed Patterns:**